DHCP (Dynamic Host configuration protocol) provides a mechanism for automatically allocating IP (IPv4) addresses to network devices e.g. computers..

 Common Questions and Answers

-Q- Can I assign static IP addresses and still use DHCP?
+Q- Can I assign static IP addresses on the client and still use DHCP?

 A- Yes most DHCP servers (even on home networks) allow you to exclude IP addresses and address ranges.